hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 		}
 	}

-To run this test successfully, you have to configure *maven-failsafe-plugin* to set up a servlet container.
+To run this test successfully, you have to configure *maven-failsafe-plugin* to set up a Servlet container.

 * Start up container before test is running
 * Shutdown the servlet container after the test is completed